tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 #### An example of a possible implementation path

-We would ignore amnesia evidence (as individually it's hard to make) and revert to the initial split we had before where `DuplicateVoteEvidence` is also used for light client equivocation attacks and thus we only need.
-We would also most likely need to remove `Verify` from the interface as this isn't really something that is necessary.
+We would ignore amnesia evidence (as individually it's hard to make) and revert to the initial split we had before where `DuplicateVoteEvidence` is also used for light client equivocation attacks and thus we only need `LunaticEvidence`.
+We would also most likely need to remove `Verify` from the interface as this isn't really something that can be used.

 ``` go
 type LunaticEvidence struct { // individual lunatic attack